5.2 Case Study 2: The use of lecture time for workshops

 - Workshops can lead directly into extra practice work for students.
-At UWE, additional 'homework' questions are attached to the workshop sheet, again with space to write the answers.
-Students hand these in to seminars.
-As the questions can all be marked simply right or wrong, they are very quick to mark.
-Tutors do not write comments on the answers.
-Instead, they staple an answer sheet to the student's homework.
+At UWE, additional 'homework' questions were attached to the workshop sheet, again with space to write the answers.
+Students handed these in to seminars.
+As the questions could all be marked simply right or wrong, they were very quick to mark.
+Tutors did not write comments on the answers.
+Instead, they stapled a worked answer sheet to the student's homework.

 The frequency and total number of workshops that are feasible to run in a department depend on the nature of the module.
 On 20-credit one-semester modules, the workshops could be run weekly.
 On 20-credit year-long courses, or 10 or 15-credit one-semester modules, the workshops could be organised on a fortnightly basis.